Creating Evergreen Content to Rank High on SERP

 Think about where your video will be seen and what channels you’d like to include it on.
 This will help you figure out your format, information, and length.

 Videos can be used in a variety of ways, and it’s important to include them throughout channels in order to make them the focus of your omnichannel practices.
 Keep these tips in mind for the best results when implementing video content into an omnichannel marketing approach.

 You probably associate video content with digital platforms like social media and email, but it can be equally effective in a physical store.
 In fact, in-store video marketing offers important advantages compared to limiting your video content to online messaging.

 Since your customers are in your store when they see the video, it’s easy for them to make a purchase if they’re interested in the product.
 With online videos, on the other hand, they’ll have to click through to your store and go through the online checkout process.

 Although there’s nothing wrong with putting video ads on your own displays, sending video ads to your customers’ phones when they enter your store increases the chance that they’ll actually watch your content.
 Connecting the physical store with digital marketing is a perfect example of omnichannel marketing in action.

 Email marketing can be time-consuming on its own, especially when you start using omnichannel strategies to send more personal messages.
 Marketing automation software streamlines this process and allows you to set different emails to send in response to certain triggers.

 Audience segmentation tools, for example, make it easy to categorize your audience based on a variety of factors.
-From there, you can develop content that’s relevant to each group’s interest.
+From there, you can develop content that’s relevant to each group’s interests.